Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/seaweed-leshy.md

   - name: "Change Shape"
     desc: "⬻ ([[concentrate]], [[polymorph]], [[primal]], [[transmutation]]);  As vine leshy, except the seaweed leshy transforms into a patch of seaweed."
   - name: "Sea Spray"
     desc: "  A seaweed leshy's water jet has enough salt in it to temporarily impair their target's vision.
-On a hit, the target must succeed at a DC 20 Fortitude save or be [[dazzled|dazzled]] for 1 minute or until it spends 3 [[Interact]] actions wiping the salt out of its eyes.
-On a critical hit, a target that fails its Fortitude save is also [[blinded|blinded]] for 1 round."
+On a hit, the target must succeed at a DC 20 Fortitude save or be [[rules/conditions.md#Dazzled|dazzled]] for 1 minute or until it spends 3 [[Interact]] actions wiping the salt out of its eyes.
+On a critical hit, a target that fails its Fortitude save is also [[rules/conditions.md#Blinded|blinded]] for 1 round."

 speed: 20 feet, swim 20 feet